timzifer/quarc/README.md

 * `runtime/readers` – reader interfaces, status structures, and factories.
 * `runtime/writers` – writer interfaces, status structures, and factories.

-The legacy `serviceio` package still exports deprecated type aliases for backwards compatibility but will be removed in a future release.
-Update existing integrations to import the runtime packages directly.

 ### Runtime overrides

 Besides deterministic scheduling, the service exposes helper methods that make the controller easier to embed into a supervisory application: